Bulat-Ziganshin/FastECC/README.md

 including multi-threading, SIMD and x64 support.

 FastECC is open-source library implementing `O(N*log(N))` encoding algorithm.
-Depending on SIMD extension used, it's 7-10 times faster than RSC32, computing million ECC blocks at 700-1000 MB/s.
+It computes million ECC blocks at 1.2 GB/s.
 Future versions will implement decoding that's also `O(N*log(N))`, although 1.5-3 times slower than encoding.
 Current implementation is limited to 2^20 blocks, removing this limit is the main priority for future work aside of decoder implementation.